REN TV: Targeting a male audience (2007—2010)

+Programming during this phase

-Since the next rebranding, REN TV has refused to show American satirical animated series (transferring their rights to the newly formed channel 2х2), with the exception of the eighteenth season of The Simpsons, which aired in early 2009. (the rights to show it were obtained by the previous management team of REN TV), and domestic television series took their place in the weekday prime time.
-At the same time, there has been a tendency to increase the number of socio-political and author's programs on the air: such projects include "Current Reading", «During rush hour», «Reporter's stories» (appendix to the "Week" program»), «Three Corners with Pavel Astakhov» and others.
-In the period from 2007 to 2009, other journalists who previously worked for the "old" NTV joined the TV channel's team, in particular, Ksenia Turkova. and Mikhail Osokin (who became the presenters of the 24 news), and also Ivan Volgonikhin and Nikolay Nikolaev (became correspondents of the information service).
+Since the 2007 rebrand, REN TV has ended airing its American adult animations (transferring their rights to the newly formed channel 2х2), with the exception of the eighteenth season of The Simpsons, which aired in early 2009 (the rights to show it were obtained by the previous management team), whereas national television series took their place in the weekday prime time.
+At the same time, there has been a tendency to increase the number of socio-political and author-based programs on its schedule: such formats include Current Reading, During Rush Hour, Reporter's Stories (appendix to the Week program), Three Corners with Pavel Astakhov and others.
+In the period from 2007 to 2009, other journalists who previously worked for the "old" NTV joined its team, in particular, Ksenia Turkova and Mikhail Osokin (who became the presenters of Novosti 24), and also Ivan Volgonikhin and Nikolay Nikolaev (who became correspondents of the information service).

-In addition, the program "Top Gear" did not last long on REN TV.
-Russian version" (adaptation of a popular British program «Top Gear») with Nikolai Fomenko, By Oscar Kucera and Mikhail Petrovsky.
+In addition, Top Gear did not last long on REN TV.
+Its Russian version (adaptation of the British format Top Gear) was presented by Nikolai Fomenko Oscar Kucera and Mikhail Petrovsky.

-2010—2011.
-Arrival of Alexander Rodnyansky's team
+Alexander Rodnyansky arrives (2010—2011)

-In early 2010, another relaunch of the channel was carried out with the direct participation of Alexander Rodnyansky (founder of the 1+1 channel and former CEO of CTC)..
-In the period from February 8 to October 31, 2010, it was called REN.
-A concept was defined with the slogan "Life is gambling!", the logo and graphic design of the screensavers have been changed.
+In early 2010, another relaunch of the channel was carried out with the direct participation of Alexander Rodnyansky (founder of the 1+1 channel and former CEO of STS).
+In the period from 8 February to 31 October 2010, it was renamed simply REN.
+A concept was defined with the slogan Life is exciting!, the logo and graphic design changed in tandem.

-In October 2010, Rodnyansky was released from operational work at NMG Holding., After that, General Director Alexander Ordzhonikidze returned to REN TV, who held a similar position at NMG from 2009 to 2010 (before his return, the channel was headed by Mikhail Kontserev, an employee of NMG).
-People with NTV experience gradually began to move into senior positions in the company: Mikhail Tukmachev, Mikhail Frolov.
+In October 2010, Rodnyansky was released from operational work at NMG Holding, After that, General Director Alexander Ordzhonikidze returned to REN TV, who held a similar position at NMG from 2009 to 2010 (before his return, the channel was headed by Mikhail Kontserev, an NMG employee).
+People with experience at NTV gradually began to move into senior positions in the company: Mikhail Tukmachev, and Mikhail Frolov.

-Since April 1, 2011, the broadcasting of REN TV in Tricolor TV has been suspended due to lack of funds.
-The TV channel "TV Sale" began broadcasting at the former position of "REN TV".
-Since July 6, the broadcasting of the TV channel in the package of the satellite operator Tricolor TV as part of the paid package Optimum has been restored in full.
+Since 1 April 2011, Tricolor TV suspended REN TV's relays due to lack of funds.
+The TV channel "TV Sale" began broadcasting at its former slot.
+Since 6 July, its broadcasts on Tricolor TV as part of the paid package Optimum were restored in full.

-On April 18, 2011, Vladimir Tyulin, a former NTV correspondent and head of information and political programs at Channel Five, was elected editor-in-chief of the REN TV channel (replacing Alexei Abakumov).
+On 18 April 2011, Vladimir Tyulin, a former NTV correspondent and head of information and political programs at Channel Five, was elected editor-in-chief of the REN TV channel (replacing Alexei Abakumov).